 Lite registration is pushing data for users without this user actually having an account.
 This allows for the following use cases, where the user provides his personal information without creating an account:

-The lite registration consists in a single, public endpoint.
-The enpoint is used to push information about the user, which will trigger either the creation or update of the user profile.
+The lite registration consists in a single endpoint.
+The endpoint is used to push information about the user, which will trigger either the creation or update of the user profile.

 Data from the lite profile has lower priority than data from any other source (social login, local profile, etc.)

-To prevent any fraudulent association between an e-mail address and a phone number, it is not possible to push both on the same lite profile.
+If your configured ReachFive account allows to deal with phone number and email both as identifier, it is not possible to push both on the same lite profile.
 If both informations are needed, you must choose one of those to be the identifier, and handle it normally.
 The other one can be defined as a custom field, and no unification will occur based on this field.

 When unifying the lite profile with an account, data from the lite profile will not be displayed as long as the identifier used on the lite profile has not been verified (through a confirmation e-mail or SMS).
 This is necessary to prevent attackers from stealing the personal information in the lite profile by creating an account with the same identifier.